sculpture of a naked man

 How many types of masculinity are there?

 The answer is simple: as many as there are men.
 The idea of a single type of masculine identity is limiting and reductive, even though it has been the norm for centuries.
-While the hegemonic model—which exalts strength, independence, and dominance—has been predominant, there are many other ways to be a man.
-“Inclusive masculinity,” which advocates for sensitivity, equality, and emotional openness, has gained ground in recent years, promoting a model of manhood that connects with his emotions and shows vulnerability without this being seen as a threat to his identity.
+While the hegemonic model—which glorifies strength, independence, and dominance—has been predominant, there are many other ways to be a man.
+“Inclusive masculinity,” which advocates for sensitivity, equality, and emotional openness, has gained ground in recent years, promoting a model of manhood that connects with emotions and shows vulnerability without this being seen as a threat to one’s identity.

 What kind of men do we need?